Race for a Perfect Race: Risks of Genetic Modification

 2. Ecological Imbalance:

 – Modified organisms introduced into ecosystems can disrupt the natural balance.
-They may outcompete native species, leading to biodiversity loss, or transfer modified genes to wild populations, potentially altering their characteristics irreversibly.
+They may outcompete native species, losing biodiversity, or transfer modified genes to wild populations, potentially altering their characteristics irreversibly.

 3. Health Risks: